Hazelfire/PythonCML/README.md

 # PythonCML
-A simple math library for pesky programming problems, like Project Euler
+A simple math library for pesky programming problems, like Project Euler.

 ##How to get started?